mozilla/application-services/components/support/nimbus-cli/README.md

-  fetch         Fetch one or more named experiments and rollouts and put them in a file fetch-list    Fetch a list of experiments and put it in a file info          Displays information about an experiment list          List the experiments from a server log-state     Print the state of the Nimbus database to logs open          Open the app without changing the state of experiment enrollments
+  fetch         Fetch one or more named experiments and rollouts and put them in a file fetch-list    Fetch a list of experiments and put it in a file info          Displays information about an experiment jexl          Evaluate a JEXL expression against the app context list          List the experiments from a server log-state     Print the state of the Nimbus database to logs open          Open the app without changing the state of experiment enrollments